 7. Srinagar Airport to Pahalgam Taxi Fare

-A taxi from Srinagar Airport for Pahalgam will cost you around Rs.
+A taxi from Srinagar Airport to Pahalgam will cost you around Rs.
 2000 – 2500 approximately.

 8. Srinagar to Pahalgam in January